Danielmachon/macSSH/README.md

 SSH has an extensive tracing feature that can be enabled at configure time.
 If enabled, this feature will trace print initialization, key-exchange/renegotiation and other protocol related steps, so that the end user has a better understanding of what goes on behind the curtain.

-DMA-SSH follows the Linux kernel coding style (see CODING_STYLE)
+DMA-SSH follows the Linux kernel coding style (see the CODING_STYLE document)